asynts/writer/Notes/0013_mouse-click-not-registered.md

 -   I suspect that we don't consider scrolling.

 -   Maybe the position I am getting has a different coordinate system?

+-   Maybe, I have x and y swapped somewhere?

+### Conclusions

+-   One problem was that I was making a copy and assumed that I could mutate the copy.
+    However, I also copied the hidden `__is_mutable` property which remained false.

+    I fixed this by adding a `make_mutable_copy` method that creates a copy and then changes this property.